 Dr. Maurizio Montone

-The research master is represented by a DPC Research Masters of the Faculty of Law, Economics and Governance:
+The research master is represented by a Programme Degree Committee Research Masters of the Faculty of Law, Economics and Governance:

 Prof. Janneke Gerards (chair person)